 What is the Global Partnership’s working model?

-An Interim Steering Group currently governs the Global Partnership while a small Secretariat manages day-to-day operations led by Executive Director, Dr. Claire Melamed.
+A Board and a Technical Advisory Group govern the Global Partnership while a Secretariat manages day-to-day operations led by Chief Executive Officer, Dr. Claire Melamed.
 The United Nations Foundation hosts the Global Partnership.
-A longer-term governance framework and operational structure is being crafted and will be put in place by mid-2017.

 Who provides resources to the Global Partnership?

 Numerous members of the Global Partnership provide monetary and in-kind contributions, including staff time, technology, advice, and other assets.
 Major funding has been provided by the William and Flora Hewlett Foundation, Ford Foundation, International Development Research Centre, and World Bank, as well as the Children’s Investment Fund Foundation and U.S. government, through the President’s Emergency Plan for AIDS Relief and the Millennium Challenge Corporation.

 Who can join the Global Partnership?

-The Global Partnership is open to all governments, international institutions, companies, and civil society groups as well as statistics and data communities that are dedicated to harnessing data to achieve the Sustainable Development Goals.
+The Global Partnership is open to all governments, international institutions, companies, and civil society groups, as well as statistics and data organizations that are dedicated to harnessing data to achieve the Sustainable Development Goals.

 How do I sign up to become a member of the Global Partnership for Sustainable Development Data?

 How does the Global Partnership support its members?

 We see ourselves as conveners, connectors, and catalyzers.
 We facilitate our members’ access to other key stakeholders to exchange best practices, learn from one another, and drive impact together in ways one actor would not be able to do working alone.